hurault/FASE26/Experiments/README.md

 ## Project Structure

 - `data/`
-Directory containing the datasets used by the program.
+Directory containing the datasets used in the experiments.
+The first column of each file must be the class label.
-**Important:** Each data file must have the **class label in the first column**.

 - `wcnf/`
-Directory where temporary files are stored.
-These files contain the clauses sent to the MaxSAT solver.
+Directory containing the WCNF file used by the MaxSAT solver.

 - `to_dnf.py`
-Module responsible for generating clauses (conversion to DNF).
+The source code of the project.

 - `main.py`
 Main script of the project.